Gaming computer: Hardware

-Technically, any computer can be considered a "gaming computer"; however the most common ones are typically based around an x86-based CPU with a graphics accelerator card, a sufficient amount of high-performance RAM, and fast storage drives.
+Technically, any computer can be considered a "gaming computer"; however the most common ones are based around an x86-based CPU with a graphics accelerator card, a sufficient amount of high-performance RAM, and fast storage drives.

 In a desktop configuration, a case is also needed, and gaming cases are often modified or manufactured with extra LED lights or see-through panels for aesthetic reasons.
 Individual components are typically attached to a motherboard through different bus slots, including the CPU, RAM, and graphics card, or wired to it with SATA or IDE cabling (for hard disks or optical drives).
 Laptops also share a similar format, but with smaller and less power hungry components.

 Gamers and computer enthusiasts may choose to overclock their CPUs and GPUs in order to gain extra performance.
 The added power draw needed to overclock either processing unit often requires additional cooling, usually by air cooling or water cooling.

 These configurations mostly dates back to the 1990s when Intel and Microsoft first began to dominate the PC marketplace, and has not changed significantly since then.
 Hardware specs continue to improve over time due to the graphical demands of games, especially with architectural and other changes within CPU and GPU designs.